Skip to Main Content

 Diagnosis of anemia

-• Hemoglobin - An iron-rich protein in red blood cells that carries oxygen to the body’s tissues
+• Hemoglobin, a protein in your blood that carries oxygen

-The doctor will compare your child’s test results with those from normal, healthy children and discuss them with you.
-Your doctor may order more tests to determine the type of anemia and its cause.
+Your care provider may order more tests to determine the type of anemia and its cause.

 Treatment of anemia